chadparker/GameOfLife/README.md

 **I was thinking of two GameBoards,** one for the current generation, and one for the next.
 Which is certainly possible, but it's a copy of a complex data structure that might not be necessary.
 I'm thinking of an array of booleans that will get applied to the cells after calculation.

+`Cell` is a reference type because each cell will stay on screen until the board is reset, and may be stored by reference by multiple objects. [more explanation of `Cell` lifetime]

 ## Rules

 A cell has eight neighbors (up, down, left, right, and diagonals)